ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     [key in keyof T]: Validator<T[key], TC>;
 };

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Formatter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @beta
 function formatList<T>(format: string, items: T[], itemFormatter: Formatter<T>): Result<string>;